-In 2000, Columbia business leader Norman J. Arnold and his wife, Gerry Sue, gifted \$10 million to create an endowment to support the teaching, research and public education efforts of the School.
+In 2000, Columbia business leader Norman J. Arnold and his wife, Gerry Sue, gifted \$10 million to create an endowment to support the teaching, research, and public education efforts of the School.
 The Arnold School became the third named school of public health in the U.S., and the first at a public institution to have this honor.
-The Arnolds' gift, which was inspired by Norman's successful battle against pancreatic cancer, was a life-changing event.
-It has helped South Carolinians become healthier and experience higher quality of life.
+The Arnolds' gift, which was inspired by Norman's successful battle against pancreatic cancer, was a transformative event.
+It has funded research and outreach that have helped South Carolinians become healthier and experience higher quality of life.

 The Arnolds' dedication to improving health for all populations is evident through their generous gifts to the Arnold School.
 The Norman J. Arnold Endowment, established with their initial gift, supports the Arnold Doctoral Fellowship program to recruit and support top doctoral students in the School's funded research activities.
 In 2015, the Arnolds pledged an additional \$7 million to create the Gerry Sue and Norman J. Arnold Institute on Aging.
-The new Institute will support a broad range of center-level activities leveraged with funding, such as that of the National Institutes of Health, to address issues, such as childhood obesity prevention, nutrition and food safety, stroke recovery and dementia, that affect our most vulnerable populations-children and the elderly.
+The new Institute supports a broad range of center-level activities in collaboration with entities such as the National Institutes of Health, to address issues such as childhood obesity prevention, nutrition and food safety, stroke recovery, and dementia, that affect our most vulnerable populations-children and the elderly.